konnectedvn/lovelace-vertical-slider-cover-card/README.md

 ### ADD NEW CARD

 In Lovelace, add new Manual card.
-Copy sample configuration to replace new card content, adjust entities to fix your Hass.
+Replace new card content with sample configuration below.
+Change the entities.

 In View option, check Panel mode if you want do display card in full width.